mustafa-siddiqui/Terminal-Setup/README.md

 # Terminal-Setup
-Configurations for vim editor and zsh shell.
+Work got me using the vim editor and shell a lot so I configured them to look pleasing to my eyes.

 ### Zsh Shell
 Zsh shell (default shell of macOS) will show prompt as: